Antenna Performance: Height, Ground Loss, and Resonance

 - Current distribution: Maximum at the base → most sensitive to ground quality.

-- Ground system: For ground-mounted, use many short radials (16+) or a mesh; for elevated, use tuned radials to cut loss dramatically.
+- Ground system: For ground-mounted, use many short radials (16 minimal 120 best); for elevated only 3-4 are sufficient, use tuned radials to cut loss dramatically.

 - Height relation: Raising the feed with properly tuned radials is far more effective than simply making the mast taller.